msafwanzarif/szutils.vue/README.md

 ### 2. [`useDurationDisplay`](./src/composables/useDurationDisplay)

-Format and display durations in a readable way.
+Format and display durations in a readable way with renderless components.
 ✅ Converts milliseconds or Luxon durations to human-friendly strings.
+✅ Includes renderless Vue components for flexible duration display in templates.

 ---